KoslickiLab/YACHT/README.md

 </br>

 ### Preprocess the reference genomes (Training Step)

+##### Warning: the training process is time-consuming on large database

+In our benchmark with `GTDB representive genomes`, it takes `15 minutes` using `16 threads, 50GB of MEM` on a system equipped with a `3.5GHz AMD EPYC 7763 64-Core Processor`.
+The processing time can be significant when executed on GTDB all genomes OR with limited resources.
+If only part of genomes are needed, one may use `sourmash sig` command to extract signatures of interests only.

+####  </br>

 The script `make_training_data_from_sketches.py` extracts the sketches from the Zipfile-format reference database, and then turns them into a form usable by YACHT.
 In particular, it removes one of any two organisms that have ANI greater than the user-specified threshold as these two organisms are too close to be "distinguishable".